thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 >
 > -- Gareth Rushgrove, DevOps Weekly [#335](https://devopsweeklyarchive.com/335/)

-2017 was becoming a rather lean year from a public speaking perspective.
+2017 was becoming a lean year from a public speaking perspective.
 I was rejected from many conferences.

 Then, out of the blue, without notice, I received this email from